-No, you don’t need one, different to most other Asian countries, i.e. Singapore, a high school diploma is the minimum you should provide.
-As I took up my first job in Thailand I just went with my high school diploma to the German embassy, they translated and authorized it for 150 baht and this was enough for the officers at the labor department in order to process my work permit.
+No, you don’t need one, different to most other Asian countries, e.g. Singapore, a high school diploma is the minimum you need to provide.
+As I took up my first job in Thailand I just went with my high school diploma to the German embassy, they translated and authorized it for 250 Baht and this was enough for the officers at the labor department in order to process my work permit.

 Do I need to come for a personal job interview?

 Only if you are in Thailand.
 If you are applying for a job outside Thailand, often your potential employer asks you for a Skype or phone interview or, in rare cases, pays for a flight so you can come for a personal job interview in Thailand.